mikeflynn/go-alexa/skillserver/README.md

 ### The SSL Requirement

 Amazon requires an SSL connection for all steps in the Skill process, even local development (which still gets requests from the Echo web service).
-Amazon is pushing their AWS Lamda service that takes care of SSL for you, but Go isn't an option on Lamda.
+Amazon is pushing their AWS Lamda service that takes care of SSL for you ~~but Go isn't an option on Lamda~~.
 What I've done personally is put Nginx in front of my Go app and let Nginx handle the SSL (a self-signed cert for development and a real cert when pushing to production).
 More information here on  [nginx.com](https://www.nginx.com/blog/nginx-ssl/).

 ### Contributors